davidwl/AppLaunchpad/docs/navigation-parameters-reference.md

 - **description**: specifies the partial URL of the current segment. **pathSegment** must not contain slashes.
 - **examples**:
   - A static **pathSegment** of value `settings` results in `example.com/settings`.
   - A dynamic **pathSegment** is prefixed with a colon and can load any value.
-Find out more about dynamic paths in Luigi [here](navigation-advanced.md#dynamically-changeable-paths).
+Find out more about dynamic paths in AppLaunchpad [here](navigation-advanced.md#dynamically-changeable-paths).

 ### sideNavAccordionMode
 - **type**: boolean